Furosemide Syrup 1%This page contains information on Furosemide Syrup 1% for veterinary use.

 Federal law restricts this drug to use by or on the order of a licensed veterinarian.

-Furosemide Syrup 1% is a chemically distinct diuretic and saluretic pharmacodynamically characterized by the following:
+Furosemide is a chemically distinct diuretic and saluretic pharmacodynamically characterized by the following:

-2) A rapid onset of action and of comparatively short duration.
-1,2
+2. A rapid onset of action of comparatively short duration.1-2

-3) A pharmacological action in the functional area of the nephron, i.e., proximal and distal tubules and the ascending limb of the loop of Henle.
-2,4
+3. A pharmacologic action in the functional area of the nephron, i.e., proximal and distal tubules and the ascending limb of the loop of Henle.2-4

-The product contains alcohol 11.5% USP as a preservative, and FD&C Yellow #6 and D&C Yellow #10 as color additives.
+This product contains alcohol 11.5%, USP as a preservative, and FD&C Yellow #6 and D&C Yellow #10 as color additives.

-Furosemide Syrup 1%, a diuretic, is an anthranilic acid derivative with the following structural formula:
+Furosemide, a diuretic, is an anthranilic acid derivative with the following structural formula;

-The therapeutic efficacy of Furosemide Syrup 1% is from the activity of the intact and unaltered molecule throughout the nephron, inhibiting the reabsorption of sodium not only in the proximal and distal tubule, but also in the ascending limb of the loop of Henle.
+The therapeutic efficacy of furosemide is from the activity of the intact and unaltered molecule throughout the nephron, inhibiting the reabsorption of sodium not only in the proximal and distal tubule, but also in the ascending limb of the loop of Henle.
 The prompt onset of action is a result of the drug’s rapid absorption and a poor lipid solubility.
 The low lipid solubility and a rapid renal excretion minimizes the possibility of lipid accumulation in tissues and organs or of crystalluria.
-Furosemide Syrup 1% has no inhibitory effect on carbonic anhydrase or aldosterone activity in the distal tubule.
-The drug possesses diuretic activity in the presence of either acidosis or alkalosis.
-1-7
+Furosemide has no inhibitory effect on carbonic anhydrase or aldosterone activity in the distal tubule.
+The drug possesses diuretic activity in the presence of either acidosis or alkalosis.1-7

 Furosemide Syrup 1% Indications

-Furosemide Syrup 1% is an effective diuretic possessing a wide therapeutic range.
+Dog: Furosemide is an effective diuretic possessing a wide therapeutic range.
 Pharmacologically it promotes the rapid removal of abnormally retained extracellular fluids.
 The rationale for the efficacious use of diuretic therapy is determined by the clinical pathology producing the edema.

 Furosemide Syrup 1% is indicated for the treatment of edema (pulmonary congestion, ascites) associated with cardiac insufficiency and acute noninflammatory tissue edema.
 The continued use of heart stimulants, such as digitalis or its glycosides, is indicated in cases of edema involving cardiac insufficiency.